tdronkers04/contact-manager/README.md

 This front-end focused project was built with HTML, CSS, vanilla JavaScript and Handlebars client-side templating.

+## Installation

+- Navigate to a new folder in your terminal and execute the following command (SSH):

+  `git clone git@github.com:tdronkers04/contact-manager.git`

+- Install the necessary dependencies with `npm install`

+## How to Use

+- Run `npm start` to start the server.
+You should see *listening on port 3000 of localhost...* in your logs

+- navigate to `localhost:3000` in your browser

 ## Author

 👤 **Tim Dronkers**